Lancelot du Lac (film): Casting

 Bresson had been planning a film of the grail legend for a long period.
 His original choice to play Guinevere twenty years previously had been the artist Niki de Saint Phalle, the mother of Laura Duke Condominas, but the project had been delayed again and again.
-His final selection of Laura came about by chance when he came across a photograph of the daughter with no prior information about who she was or that she was in fact the direct descendant of his first choice.
+His final selection of Laura came about by chance when he came across a photograph of her with no prior information about who she was or that she was in fact the daughter of his first choice.

 The 1996 issue of Positif reports that in 1964 Bresson wrote to George Cukor, saying he would like to make the film in English, with Natalie Wood and Burt Lancaster.

 Filming

 The film was shot from the end of June 1973 to the start of September 1973 in Noirmoutier-en-l'Île in the Vendée.

 Release

 The film premiered at the 1974 Cannes Film Festival in May 1974, followed by its theatrical release in France on 26 September 1974.
 It had its world television premiere in West Germany on 4 May 1974.